 It’s also common to deep clean your home on Monday, Tuesday, or Wednesday.
 This tradition arises from the Jewish custom of preparing the home for Passover.
 Holy Week is also a great time to receive the Sacrament of Reconciliation - many churches have increased opportunities for Confession during this time.

 What is the Chrism Mass?

-Many dioceses celebrate the Chrism Mass on the morning of Holy Thursday or possibly on another day during Holy Week.
-“Chrism” refers to one of the oils used during different Sacraments.
+Many dioceses celebrate the Chrism Mass on Tuesday, Wednesday, or the morning of Holy Thursday.
+Chrism refers to one of the oils used during different Sacraments.
 During the Chrism Mass, the Oil of the Sick (used during the Sacrament of the Anointing of the Sick), the Oil of Catechumens (used during the Sacrament of Baptism), and the Chrism oil are consecrated by the Bishop.
 Large vessels of oils are carried to the altar for the blessings and consecration of Chrism, which is a mixture of oil and balsam.
-After Mass, the oils are distributed to representatives of each parish.
-The oils are taken back to the parishes and used for the Sacraments.
+After Mass the oils are distributed to representatives of each parish.
+The oils are taken back to the parishes and used for the Sacraments throughout the year.

 There is also a renewal of priestly promises during the Chrism Mass.
 Traditionally every priest within a diocese attends this Mass.
 The Bishop also requests that the laity of the diocese pray for him and the priests of the diocese.